SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 2. **Embedding Creation (EMBEDDINGS OF PATCHES in diagram)**
    - Each patch is processed through convolution + flatten operation
-   - The diagram shows this as "CONVOLUTION + FLATTEN" arrow
    - This converts each 2D patch into a 1D sequence of numbers
    - Results in sequence of embeddings (shown as 1-16 in bottom row)
    ```python